Jomy10/BrainfuckSwift/README.md

 ```

 **Download**
-You can download the CLI for macOS from the [releases](https://github.com/Jomy10/BrainfuckSwift/releases).
+You can download the CLI for macOS and Linux from the [releases](https://github.com/Jomy10/BrainfuckSwift/releases).

-Alternatively, you can compile the binary yourself (works on Linux as well!)
+Alternatively, you can compile the binary yourself:

 ```bash
 git clone https://github.com/Jomy10/BrainfuckSwift